accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

   * Organization’s disability awareness and how much education they still need
 * This person can help make sure projects are distributed equitably, not just going to those who appear more “qualified” than others
 * This needs to be someone human, not an algorithm
+* Can also help match younger consultants who want mentorship to experienced ones

 ### Consultants shouldn’t just be charities or self-appointed advocates who are not themselves Deaf or disabled